Keyboard shortcuts

 The guidelines are derived from code review experience, where we point out code smells, observe anti-patterns, and fix recurring bugs.
 By the time the initial version of these guidelines was formulated, Asterinas had seen thousands of code reviews.
 We collected the historical review comments as a dataset and used it as both inspiration and evidence.

-The remainder of this page moves from values to practice.
+The remainder of this page has two parts.
 The Philosophy section captures foundational beliefs about what makes code understandable and maintainable.
-The Principles section turns those beliefs into design-level rules that guide everyday decisions.
-Finally, the Quality Criteria section defines how individual guidelines are written and accepted into this collection.
+The Quality Criteria section defines how individual guidelines are written and accepted into this collection.

 Philosophy